1. Booking contract

 4. Cancellation by the client

-If you need to cancel, please notify us in writing by email.
+If you need to cancel, please notify us in writing by email with the reason.
 The cancellation charge is calculated on the date your written notice is received:

 - 15 to 30 days: 50 % charge